-Mr. Imai's legal challenge was developed by JCAP and is supported by the following civil society groups: Above Ground, Amnesty International, the Canadian Network on Corporate Accountability, Inter Pares, MiningWatch Canada and the Steelworkers Humanity Fund.
+Mr. Imai's legal challenge was developed by JCAP and is supported by the following civil society groups: Above Ground, Amnesty International, the Canadian Network on Corporate Accountability, Inter Pares and MiningWatch Canada.

 Timeline of key events

 2007: Thirteen Indigenous communities near the mine petition the Inter-American Commission on Human Rights (IACHR) to intervene to protect their rights.